Kerry Casey: Biography

 Kerry Casey was born on 9 November 1954 in Wagga Wagga.
 He was the third child of James Casey and Joan (nee Gaffney).
-He grew up primarily in country New South Wales (Wagga Wagga, Captains Flat, Milton) before his parents moved to the Sydney suburb of Bondi Junction in the late 1960s.
+He grew up primarily in country New South Wales (Wagga Wagga, Captains Flat, Milton) before his parents moved to the Sydney suburb of Bondi in the late 1960s.
 He was educated at St Gregory's College, Campbelltown, Marcellin College Randwick and Vaucluse Boy's High School (where contemporaries included George Smilovici).

 He undertook a Bachelor of Arts with a Diploma of Education at the University of New South Wales.
 It was during this time he met his future wife, Maria Moutoudis.
 He had three children by her.

 Aside from teaching, he had a career as an actor and director for over thirty years.

 He completed a Master of Arts in Creative Writing towards the end of his life at the University of New South Wales.
 In 2014, he published his Masters Thesis, The diggers and the IRA: a story of Australian and New Zealand Great-War soldiers involved in Ireland’s war of independence, exploring his Irish family's WW1 history and the stories of members of the Irish diaspora from Australia and New Zealand who fought for Ireland in its war of Independence from the United Kingdom.

 He died on 25 November 2015, following a long battle with cancer.